 - a.
-This Agreement may be terminated upon the happening of any of the following events: - i Whenever the Employer and the Employee shall mutually agree to termination in writing; - ii If Cause (as defined below) has occurred, Employer may at any time during the term of employment, by written notice, terminate this Agreement and discharge the Employee for Cause, whereupon Employer's obligation to pay all unaccrued compensation and other benefits (including Severance amounts, insurance coverage, medical and hospitalization plan benefits and management incentive plan payments, if any, under this Agreement) shall cease as of the date of termination, unless determined otherwise by the Board of Directors.
+This Agreement may be terminated upon the happening of any of the following events: - i Whenever the Employer and the Employee shall mutually agree to termination in writing; - If Cause (as defined below) has occurred, Employer may at any time during the term of employment, by written notice, terminate this Agreement and discharge the Employee for Cause, whereupon Employer's obligation to pay all unaccrued compensation and other benefits (including Severance amounts, insurance coverage, medical and hospitalization plan benefits and management incentive plan payments, if any, under this Agreement) shall cease as of the date of termination, unless determined otherwise by the Board of Directors.

-As used herein, termination for Cause shall mean the Employee has (a) committed an act constituting dereliction of duties or gross negligence which has resulted in or is likely to result in a material adverse effect on the Company, but only after written notice and a thirty (30) day chance to cure, unless such a cure period would be fruitless; (b) committed a material breach of any provision of this Agreement or any obligation to the Company, in each case, which has resulted in or is likely to result in a material adverse effect on the Company, that, if curable, has not been cured by Employee within thirty (30) days of written notice from the Company describing such breach in reasonable detail; (c) refused, after notice thereof, to perform specific lawful directives within the scope of his duties given to him by the Board of Directors; (d) failed to comply with the Company's written policies or rules during the term of this Agreement, which failure has resulted in or is likely to result in a material adverse effect on the Company, that, if curable, has not been cured by Employee within thirty (30) days of written notice from the Company describing such failure in reasonable detail; (e) deliberate misappropriated any money or other assets or properties of the Company or its subsidiaries outside of his purview; (f) made willful and unauthorized disclosures of any Company trade secrets or financial information or data which has resulted, or is likely to result, in material and demonstrable damage to Employee's direct or indirect benefit and Employer's detriment; or (h) been convicted of or entered a plea of guilty or nolo contendere to a crime that constitutes a felony (or state law equivalent), if such as the Employee's ability to perform services for the Company or results in material reputational or financial harm to the Company or oits affiliates.
+As used herein, termination for Cause shall mean the Employee has (a) committed an act constituting dereliction of duties or gross negligence which has resulted in or is likely to result in a material adverse effect on the Company, but only after written notice and a thirty (30) day chance to cure, unless such a cure period would be fruitless; (b) committed a material breach of any provision of this Agreement or any obligation to the Company, in each case, which has resulted in or is likely to result in a material adverse effect on the Company, that, if curable, has not been cured by Employee within thirty (30) days of written notice from the Company describing such breach in reasonable detail; (c) refused, after notice thereof, to perform specific lawful directives within the scope of his duties given to him by the Board of Directors; (d) failed to comply with the Company's written policies or rules during the term of this Agreement, which failure has resulted in or is likely to result in a material adverse effect on the Company, that, if curable, has not been cured by Employee within thirty (30) days of written notice from the Company describing such failure in reasonable detail; (e) deliberate misappropriated any money or other assets or properties of the Company or its subsidiaries outside of his purview; (f) made willful and unauthorized disclosures of any Company trade secrets or financial information or data which has resulted, or is likely to result, in material and demonstrable damage to Employer; (g) has diverted any corporate opportunity or committed another similarly serious conflict of interest or self-dealing incurring to Employee's direct or indirect benefit and Employer's detriment; or (h) been convicted of or entered a plea of guilty or nolo contendere to a crime that constitutes a felony (or state law equivalent), if such felony is work-related, materially impairs the Employee's ability to perform services for the Company or results in material reputational or financial harm to the Company or its affiliates.